-This one credit course is designed to introduce students in disciplines other than Occupational Health and Safety to the fundamentals of workplace health and safety.
+This one credit course is designed to introduce students in disciplines other than Occupational health and safety.
 Concepts of health and safety hazards and their control and the legal framework of occupational health and safety will be covered.
 Students will receive a 10 hour card from the OSHA Training Institute in addition to academic credit.